erickjmoreno/unitylatam/readme.md

 # Project Title

-UnityLatam is a web developed to track the progress of Unity - Ragnaros Guild from the game World of Warcraft
+UnityLatam is a web developed to track the progress of Unity - Ragnaros Guild from the game World of Warcraft Has been in development for the past 4 years, with changes to it's funcionality, appeareance and started using React two years ago.

 ## Getting Started